Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Click the drop-down menu to select the appropriate option.
 The following options are available:

   - **Delete**
   Select this option to delete the file after import.
-The field *Path to move* and the [SEARCH] button become grayed out.
+The field *Path to move* and the [SEARCH] button become inactive.

   - **Move**
   Select this option to move the file after import.
 The field *Path to move* and the [SEARCH] button become active.